bihor/fp_newsletter/Documentation/Administrator/Index.rst

   plugin.tx_fpnewsletter.view.templateRootPaths.1 = fileadmin/bsdist/theme/tmpl/fp_newsletter/Templates/

-There is a text and a HTML version.
+There is a text and a HTML version for email-templates.
 And there is an english and a german version of this template (but not for the admin-templates).
-The translate-ViewHelper can not be used in this templates thats why you need to create a template for every used language.
 The default template is in german.
 SubscribeVerify1.html contains the english text.
 You can use this email-templates like this::

   SubscribeVerify<LANGUID>.html and SubscribeVerify<LANGUID>.txt